irudnyts/irudnyts.github.io/about.md

 ## :chart_with_upwards_trend: Talks

+* Mother's Little Helper: git/GitHub <br />
+R-lunches, 2020 December 14, Geneva (on-line)

+* Do you have a moment to talk about data science? <br />
+TechTalk at [AgileEngine](https://agileengine.com), 2021 March 25, on-line

 * Deep Learning with R <br />
-R-lunches, 2020 December 1, Geneva
+R-lunches, 2020 December 1, Geneva (on-line)

 * `{caret}` wrap: a healthy lunch for a data scientist <br />
 R-lunches, 2019 November 26, Geneva